 The resource allocation definition is the process of assigning and scheduling assets that effectively supports your team’s goals, choosing the best available resources for your projects.
-Here, you’re able to manage and maximise resources throughout the duration of work so you avoid under or overutilisation of your employees.
+Here, you’re able to manage and maximize resources throughout the duration of work so you avoid under or overutilization of your employees.

 Six steps for resource allocation

 There are six steps you’ll need to complete to perform a successful resource allocation.

 Using project management skills, you’ll divide your project into phases and build individual tasks within those phases.
 Next, you’ll manage those phases, rather than the project as a whole.
 You’ll also estimate the length of each phase by identifying the major tasks you’ll need to accomplish within each phase with milestones.
 Once you put this all together, you’ll map the tasks, phases, and milestones to build a project timeline.

 2. Pinpoint significant resources and budgetResource allocation is an integral part of this process because each task will be assigned the resources needed and those resources are managed within the task.
 Once you’ve completed your timeline, you’ll need to identify the resources needed to complete each task.